Friday, April 27, 2012

 There's no free

-"Why did we always have to meet after lunch and break up before dinner?"
-I wanted to ask him in the dream.
+“Why did we always meet after lunch and part ways before dinner?”

 No comments: